sinai-dev/sinai-dev.github.io/Custom/Items.md

 * The UID of the recipe you want this scroll to teach.
 * This corresponds to the `UID` in a [SL_Recipe](Custom/ItemRecipes) template.

-<b>Note:</b> Unlike other items, Recipe Scrolls are not listed on the wiki, so it may be difficult to get an ID to clone from.
-They are usually in the `5700000` range, you can use `5700022` for example and change the Name, Description and Recipe UID.

 ## SL_MultiItem

 SL_MultiItem can be used from XML to define multiple item edits from one template.
 This might be useful if you are making bulk edits, or lots of very small edits.